totalspectrum/spin2cpp/doc/c.md

 ```
 files on the host PC may be accessed via names like "/host/foo.txt", "/host/bar/bar.txt", and so on, and files on the SD card may be accessed by names like "/sd/root.txt", "/sd/subdir/file.txt", and so on.

-This only works on P2, because it requires a lot of HUB memory, and also needs the host file server built in to `loadp2`.
+This only works on P2, because it requires a lot of HUB memory.
+Also, the host file server requires features built in to `loadp2`.

 Available file systems are: